PoliticalGraveyard.com

 Wallace, H. H. — of Forest, Scott County, Miss.
 Republican.
 Alternate delegate to Republican National Convention from Mississippi, 1972.
 Still living as of 1972.

 Wallace, Harold E. — also known as Bud Wallace — of Montana.
 Republican.
-Republican candidate for U.S. Senator from Montana, 1970, 1972 (primary); candidate in primary for U.S. Representative from Montana 1st District, 1978.
+Republican candidate for U.S. Senator from Montana, 1970, 1972 (primary); candidate for U.S. Representative from Montana 1st District, 1978.
 Still living as of 1978.

 See also OurCampaigns candidate detail